 Indiana Jones Adventure: Temple of the Crystal Skull is great, albeit pretty similar to the Disneyland version.
 The queue is great and the attraction has a high capacity so the line moves fairly fast.
 This isn’t a bad use of a FastPass but there are others more popular.

 Tower of Terror and Toy Story Mania! are both based off attractions stateside.
 The former has a completely different story than the Twilight Zone version at Hollywood Studios.
 Tower of Terror is an excellent attraction at DisneySea, likely my favorite iteration of the attraction, and either comes in second or third on our rankings depending on variables.
 Toy Story Mania! is a direct replica of the U.S. versions and the most popular attraction in DisneySea.
 Even just getting a FastPass here is a hassle.
 I’d probably recommend skipping this attraction if you have done it before, although seeing the facade of the attraction is worth your time.
-If Toy Story Mania is a necessity for you then it needs to be the first FastPass attained and you should plan to get to the park early.
+If Toy Story Mania is a necessity for you then it needs to be the second FastPass attained after Soaring and you should plan to get to the park early.

 With any of my advice, all of this depends on personal preference.
 Different attractions appeal to different folks, this is just my suggestion of what the most popular and useful FastPasses are at Tokyo DisneySea.
 Here is a ranking of all the options to FastPass at Tokyo Disneyland:

-- Tower of Terror – An incredible story is told in this attraction and it is one of the more popular at the park.
+- Tower of Terror – An incredible story is told in this attraction and it is one of the more popular rides at the park.
 Don’t miss it even though it appears to be a replica.

 - Nemo & Friends SeaRider – Still benefiting from being new, SeaRider is a popular simulator attraction.
 I wouldn’t be surprised if this goes down the list in the next year or two though.

 - Raging Spirits – If you skip the line here then you miss the best part of Raging Spirits.
 The actual ride is not very good and probably not worth your time.
 Still, it’s an original attraction and if you’re like me then you’ll probably want to complete those.
-Check for FastPasses for this in the late afternoon/early evening after the ones higher on this list.
+Check for FastPasses for this in the early evening after the ones higher on this list.

-- 20,000 Leagues Under the Sea – I loved this iteration of the line but it simply isn’t as popular as the others.
+- 20,000 Leagues Under the Sea – I loved this iteration of the ride but it simply isn’t as popular as the others.
 There’s no shame in using a FastPass here if everything else has run out or you’ve completed everything.
 It’s probably easier to just ride this via standby, but don’t skip it!